Situation | Operation ANTI-FreeZZ | Coalition Members | Solutions | Structure

 Solar power generators.
 This solution addresses the needs of families living in multi-apartment buildings where diesel generators or biomass ovens cannot be installed due to safety reasons.
 One 2KW generator can cover the basic power needs of one family.
 Most often, people need light, a refrigerator, coffee grinder, hair dryer, TV, router and charging devices.
 If they have natural gas for heating, that's enough for 24hrs.

 Biomass ovens.
 Multifuel 4.5KW stoves can work on different types of biomass.
-Most often used type is dry wood.
-Unlike solar power generators biomass ovens serve a need of producing heat rather than power.
-Their main use is in standalone houses in rural areas where gas or centralized heart supply got disrupted.
+The most often used type is dry wood.
+Unlike solar power generators, biomass ovens serve a need of producing heat rather than power.
+Their main use is in standalone houses in rural areas where gas or centralized heat supply was disrupted.
 One oven can serve the needs of one family living in a standalone house.
-The cost of this solution is roughly the same as cost of solar power generator.
+The cost of this solution is roughly the same as cost of a large solar power generator.

 image